Magnus Chrona

-Magnus Chrona (born 28 August 2000) is a Swedish professional ice hockey goaltender for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
+Magnus Chrona (born 28 August 2000) is a Swedish professional ice hockey player who is a goaltender for Brynäs IF of the Swedish Hockey League (SHL).
 He was drafted 152nd overall in the fifth round of the 2018 NHL entry draft by the Tampa Bay Lightning, and has previously played for the San Jose Sharks.

 Early life

 Chrona was born on 28 August 2000, in Skellefteå, Sweden to parents Annika and Bjorn.

 Playing career

 Growing up in Sweden, Chrona played for the Skellefteå AIK junior team and Nacka HK junior under-18 team.
 During the 2017–18 season with Nacka HK in the J18 Allsvenskan league, Chrona recorded a 1.14 goals against average (GAA) and .954 save percentage (SV%) through seven games.
 Following the 2017–18 season, Chrona was drafted in the fifth round of the 2018 NHL entry draft by the Tampa Bay Lightning and attended their summer development camp.
 He then returned to Sweden and posted a 4.00 GAA and .889 SV% through 26 games for the Skellefteå AIK under-20 team.
 Following the 2018–19 season, Chrona enrolled at the University of Denver to play for the Denver Pioneers men's ice hockey team for the 2019–20 season.
 He also participated in his second Tampa Bay Lightning summer development camp.